Monday, 26 August 2024

 I like this sort of bear.

-Bears was written in 2018 as my response to prompt 26 in Jo Bell’s book 52: Write a poem a week.
+'Bears' was written in 2018 as my response to prompt 26 in Jo Bell’s book 52: Write a poem a week.
 Start now.
 Keep going.
 The brief was actually for an erotic poem, but as chapter author, Neil Rollinson, went on to explain:

 Let’s write an erotic poem that’s about other issues: illness, growing old, familial and domestic disappointment perhaps…Let something else carry the focus, or energy, and let the erotic take a back seat.